screwdriver-cd/guide/docs/user-guide/configuration/environment.md

             MYVAR: hello    # This will set MYVAR=hello in the build
 ```

-Environment variables containing a dot notation are not allowed, like:
+Environment variables containing dot notations are not allowed, like:

 ```yaml
 shared: